jaymehta9/Real-Estate-Insight-Chatbot/README.md

 ### 🔹 1.
 Chat-based Query Interface
 Users can type natural-language queries about Pune localities, such as:

-- “Give me analysis of Wakad”
+- "Give me analysis of Wakad"
-- “Compare Ambegaon Budruk and Aundh demand trends”
+- "Compare Ambegaon Budruk and Aundh demand trends"
-- “Which locality has higher demand between Ambegaon Budruk and Wakad?”
+- "Which locality has higher demand between Ambegaon Budruk and Wakad?"

 ---